nbonfire/python-sdk-samples/README.md

+# Sample Python App for Affdex SDK #

-This script is the python-sdk-sample for frame detector.
+This script is the python-sdk-sample for the frame detector demo.

-Steps to install the app:
+## Steps to install the app: ##

-1. Make sure you have affvisionpy
+1. Make sure you have **affvisionpy**

-2. cd into the directory containing the setup.py script and run: sudo python3 setup.py install.
+2. **cd** into the directory containing the setup.py script and run: **sudo python3 setup.py install**.

-   Alternative to step 2 : cd into the directory having the requirements.txt file and run "pip3 install -r requirements.txt"
+    Alternative to step 2 : **cd** into the directory having the requirements.txt file and run **pip3 install -r requirements.txt**

-Steps to run the script:
+## Steps to run the script: ##

 1. usage:

         python3 affvisionpy-sample.py [-h] -d DATA [-v VIDEO] [-n NUM_FACES] [-c [CAMERA]] [-o OUTPUT] [-f FILE] [-r WIDTH HEIGHT]

         required arguments:
             -d DATA, --data DATA  path to directory containing the models

         optional arguments:

           -h, --help    show this help message and exit

-          -v VIDEO, --video VIDEO
-                        path to input video file
+          -v VIDEO, --video VIDEO    path to input video file

-          -n NUM_FACES, --num_faces NUM_FACES
-                        number of faces to identify in the frame
+          -n NUM_FACES, --num_faces NUM_FACES    number of faces to identify in the frame

-          -o OUTPUT, --output OUTPUT
-                        enable this parameter to save the output video in a video file of your choice
+          -o OUTPUT, --output OUTPUT    enable this parameter to save the output video in a AVI file of your choice

-          -f FILE, --file FILE
-                        enable this parameter to save the output metrics in a csv file of your choice
+          -f FILE, --file FILE    enable this parameter to save the output metrics in a CSV file of your choice

-          -c [CAMERA], --camera [CAMERA]
-                        enable this parameter take input from the webcam and provide a camera id for the webcam
+          -c [CAMERA], --camera [CAMERA]    enable this parameter to take input from the webcam and provide a camera id for the webcam

           -r --resolution WIDTH HEIGHT   set the resolution in pixels (width, height) for the webcam.
 Defaults to 1280 x 720 resolution.

-        Note: if only data argument is supplied, the script defaults the run to a webcam and 1 face detection, with the output written to "default.csv" displaying frames at default size of 1280 x 720.
+    **Note**: if only the data argument is supplied, the script defaults the run to a webcam and 1 face detection, with the output written to "default.csv" displaying frames at default size of 1280 x 720.
 Only certain standard frame sizes are supported.
 For any unsupported frame sizes, the webcam frame size defaults to 1280 x 720.
 If any other configuration is required, it can be done using optional arguments.